Career preparation both in and beyond academia:

 - Academic Job Search Series – Are you interested in pursuing your career in academia?
-Click to see several events to learn about the academic job search process.
+Several Graduate School Offices collaboratively offer workshops and events to learn about the academic job search process.

-- CIRTL at Cornell – Explore professional development opportunities on important topics in teaching, mentoring, and academic career preparation.
+- Future Faculty and Academic Careers – Explore professional development opportunities on important topics in teaching, mentoring, and academic career preparation.

 - Center for Teaching Innovation (CTI) – CTI offers a range of programs and services to support effective teaching and learning practices at Cornell.

 Pursuing a postdoctoral position:

 - Office of Postdoctoral Studies – If you are interested in pursuing postdoctoral studies, contact Christine Holmes, the director of the Office of Postdoctoral Studies.

 - National Postdoctoral Association (NPA) – The NPA is a non-profit organization dedicated to enhancing the quality of postdoctoral experience.
 You can find postdoctoral opportunities here.

 - Ph.D.
 Friendly Employers (Excel) – Check out the list of employers in and outside the U.S. that have hired Cornell Ph.D.
 Alumni (The source of the data: Ph.D.
 Alumni Career Outcomes Survey).